-The Boomerang Nebula (PGC 3074547) is a protoplanetary nebula located in Centaurus.
+The Boomerang Nebula (PGC 3074547) is a protoplanetary nebula located in the constellation Centaurus.

 The nebula lies at an approximate distance of 5,000 light years from Earth.
 It has a temperature of only 1 K (-272.15°C or -458°F) and is currently the coldest known place in the universe.